 The School of Education houses many named scholarships for students based on their backgrounds or educational and career goals.
 Approximately 15% of School of Education students will receive one of these scholarships, and students are considered automatically with their admissions application.

-The School of Education is proud to support master’s degree students starting select master’s degrees in summer 2019 or later.
+The School of Education is proud to support graduate students starting select programs in summer 2019 or later.
 These scholarships and other funding sources cover 60-75% of the total tuition cost for each degree, offering educational opportunity for more students at Syracuse.

 Please Note: students who receive this funding are not eligible for any additional School of Education Scholarships (except for the SUITR program, where students are eligible for a 25% SU-SOE Scholarship).
-This scholarship is not available to full-time SU employees, spouses, or partners; these persons are instead eligible for remitted tuition benefits.
+This funding is not available to full-time SU employees, spouses, or partners; these persons are instead eligible for remitted tuition benefits.
 Funding will be offered to eligible students in their admission packet.
 Students must be formally admitted and matriculate during or after summer 2019, and maintain satisfactory academic progress toward that degree specified on each program page.
-Students who return their acceptance of the scholarship are automatically credited the amount of the scholarship for each semester of full-time study to their bursar account; there will be no cash refunds or payouts.
+Students who return their acceptance of the scholarship are automatically credited the amount of the scholarship for each semester to their bursar account; there will be no cash refunds or payouts.
 Students may not use vouchers for the remaining tuition cost, and scholarships do not cover tuition for undergraduate courses even if required as a prerequisite condition of full admission into the master’s program.